tylert/freq-lists/events/README.rst

 Lanark Highlands Forest Rally (LHFR)
 ------------------------------------

-Happens on the Friday and Saturday of the 1st weekend in May.
+Happens on the 1st weekend in May.
+Conflicts with CN Cycle for CHEO.

 * Frequency list: `LHFR Freqs`_
 * Volunteer info: TBD